 Phase A: 1939/1950-1968/1974.
-The Core lost direct political control over the Periphery and was concentrated on its own internal affairs (including the West European integration); as a result of this concentration and the redistribution of capitals and technologies within the World System Core one could observe the Japanese, German, Italian, Spanish economic miracles, as well as the consolidation of the Western world under the US hegemony (e.g., Lan 1978); one could also observe the emergence of new centers of development, including the Eastern Block and Japan (e.g., Popov 1978).
+The Core lost direct political control over the Periphery and was concentrated on its own internal affairs (including the West European integration); as a result of this concentration and the redistribution of capitals and technologies within the World-System Core one could observe the Japanese, German, Italian, and Spanish economic miracles, as well as the consolidation of the Western world under the US hegemony (e.g., Lan 1978); one could also observe the emergence of new centers of development, including the Eastern Block and Japan (e.g., Popov 1978).

 Phase B: 1968/1974-1984/1991.
-The Core was 'attacked' by the Periphery economically - first of all through a radical increase in oil and some other raw material prices.
+The Periphery 'attacked' the Core in terms of economy - first of all through a radical increase in oil and some other raw material prices.
 In the meantime the West invests rather actively in the Periphery (especially, through loans to the developing countries).